 When I was first researching the best way to install these shifters, there was quite a lot of debate as to whether you apply grease to any of the parts?

-In my opinion the answer is both YES and NO. Some parts benefit from a light application of grease and others MUST be CLEAN and DRY.
+In my opinion the answer is both YES and NO. The fixing bolt threads will require a light application of grease, but the other parts MUST be CLEAN and DRY.
 As the naming implies; ‘Friction’ shifters require a certain amount of friction to counteract the force of the return spring in each derailleur.
 Without this friction the levers will not hold your chosen gear position.

 Regardless of your preference regarding greasing components, there is one very important component that needs to be inspected before installing the shift levers.
 This is the condition of the thread of the braze-on mount or down-tube shifter bracket (if you require one).
 Most importantly, this thread must be 1. clean and 2. easy to turn the threaded bolt to it’s maximum depth.